SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 - Attached macros can add members to a declaration, but they never change or remove the code you wrote.

+- XXX High-level view of the macro expansion figure

 ## Freestanding Macros